 6. Policy change

-At this current stage, the most we can do is change the policy.
-The policies should change in such a way that it affects economic, technological, and ideological structures.
+The most we can do is change the policy at this current stage.
+The guidelines should change to affect economic, technological, and ideological structures.

 Improving policies and rules will translate people with information and awareness.
 Thus, changing policies will be the cornerstone to bring a change.